-- a.
-A student who leaves the University during a term without obtaining an official withdrawal will be reported as having failed all courses. - b.
+Unauthorized: A student who leaves the University during a term without obtaining an official withdrawal will be reported as having failed all courses.

 The withdrawal procedure will not take place automatically for the student who leaves campus because of illness, of either one's self or family member, but must be initiated by the student.
-If this cannot be done in person, it can be initiated by calling or writing the Office of Student Withdrawals, 302 Student Services Building. - c.
+If this cannot be done in person, it can be initiated by writing the Office of Withdrawals, Room 302, Student Services Building.

 A student who leaves the University without withdrawing properly forfeits any fees or deposits paid to the University.